NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 mbsync Configuration

-From mbsyncrc (Outlook example):
+From accounts/work/mbsyncrc (Outlook example):

 CopyArrivalDate yes